nclundell/battleships/README.md

 # Battleships Project JTerm 2015

-Will contain a set of runners to manage matches.
+Will contain runners to manage matches.

 Players:
 1) Dumb Player (In Progress)
-   -Places ships and shoots to opponent board in predefined
-    patterns that never change.
+   -Places ships and shoots to opponent board in predefined patterns that never change.
 2) Chance Player (In Progress)
-   -Places ships and choots to opponent board based on
-    probabilities calculated for each spot on the board.
+   -Places ships and choots to opponent board based on probabilities calculated for each spot on the board.
 3) Genetic Player (In Progress)
    -Uses genetic algorithms to develop placing and shooting strategies.